British occupation zone in Germany: Occupation

 In March 1946 the British zonal advisory board (Zonenbeirat) was established, with representatives of the states, the central offices, political parties, trade unions, and consumer organisations.
 As indicated by its name, the zonal advisory board had no legislative power, but was merely advisory.
 The Control Commission for Germany – British Element made all decisions with its legislative power.

-In 1947, the American Zone of Occupation being inland had no port facilities – thus the Free Hanseatic City of Bremen and Bremerhaven became exclaves within the British Zone.
+In 1947, the American Zone of Occupation, being landlocked, had no port facilities – thus the Free Hanseatic City of Bremen and Bremerhaven became exclaves within the British Zone.